Viral Evolution and Adaptation as a Multivariate Branching Process: Review of the Theory of Branching Processes

-\begin{example} \sl The graph corresponding to the general phenotypic model (FIG.~\ref{fig:GRAPH} (b)) have two path components: $\{0\}$ and $\{1,2,3,\ldots,R\}$.
-In the simple phenotypic model (FIG.~\ref{fig:GRAPH} (a)), the same graph without the dotted arrows, the sets containing one node, $\{0\}$, $\{1\}$, \ldots, $\{R\}$, are the path components. \begin{enumerate}[(i)] \item In the version ``with zero class'' there is no singular path component and the matlthusian parameter is a function of $d,c,b$ and $R$, which in principle may assume any positive value. \item In the version ``without zero class'' there is no singular path component and the malthusian parameter is a function of $d,c,b$ and $R$, which in principle may assume any positive value.
-Moreover, the general phenotypic model is positively regular in this case. \end{enumerate} Therefore, the phenotypic model may display all the three possible regimes mentioned above, depending only on the choice of the parameters $d,c,b$ and $R$. \end{example}
+\begin{example} \sl The graph corresponding to the general phenotypic model (Figure~\ref{fig:GRAPH} (b)) have two path components: $\{0\}$ and $\{1,2,3,\ldots,R\}$.
+In the simple phenotypic model (Figure~\ref{fig:GRAPH} (a)), the path components are exactly the sets containing one node, $\{0\}$, $\{1\}$, \ldots, $\{R\}$.
+From the expressions of the generating functions \eqref{EQ:genfunc1} and \eqref{EQ:genfunc2} it is clear that there are no singular path components in any of the models -- simple or general, ``with zero class'' or ``without zero class''.
+Moreover, the general phenotypic model ``without zero class'' is \emph{positively regular}.
+Therefore, the phenotypic model displays only the three regimes determined by the malthusian parameter, which depends on the values of the parameters $b,c,d$ and $R$. \end{example}

+It is important to stress that the regime of a multitype branching process can not be read from the mean matrix alone (i.e, the malthusian parameter).
+Essentially this happens because of the existence of decomposable branching processes with singular components.